MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/drunken-noodles.md

 1. Serve{{<super "2,3">}}.

 ## Footnotes:
 {{<footnote "1" "Depending on how comfortable you are with tossing in a wok/pan, you may want to use a spatula or tongs until the noodles become more limp.
-After being soaked the noodles can sometimes still be sort of like ribbons and unwieldy.">}}
+After being soaked the noodles can sometimes still be sort of like ribbons and unwieldy.
+Be careful not to overwork the noodles or they might break.">}}
 {{<footnote "2" "If you get to the end and find it's still not spicy enough, add more chili oil.">}}
 {{<footnote "3" "When reheating, heat skillet to medium-high, add 1 tbsp of chili oil, add desired amount of noodles, and toss until heated.
 This is better than microwaving.">}}